 - Must haves include TQ’s, plenty of gauze, chest seals, gloves, antiseptic wash

 - Antibiotics, wide spectrum.
-In the event of an attack involving a bomb or something similar, infection from even minor wounds will be a major hazard and emergency services will be slow to respond and overwhelmed.
+In the event of an attack, infection from even minor wounds will be a major hazard and emergency services will be slow to respond and overwhelmed.
 You need to have access to quick counter-infection medicine on your own.

 - Entry Tools

 - Lock picks, for getting into or through locked doors to reach safety or vital supplies.
 Many urban buildings door, lock and hinge sets are extra sturdy to resist break-ins, so attacking the lock makes the most sense and draws the least attention.

 - Padlock shims, for defeating common padlocks on storage sites, gates, etc.

 - In case of airborne pathogen, dust, smoke, etc.

 - Make sure you get a flat pack model that will save room and stay intact in your kit.